nypesap/nypesap.github.io/docs/exp/posts/telia/0003-Stock-in-custom-app.md

 Updating field representatives' dedicated stock.
 The stock represented items transported in the car.

-App accessible on the road from tables.
+App accessible on the road from tablets.

-Serial numbers handling
+Serial numbers handling.

+Two modes:
+1. Stock based

+Stocking out materials based on stock data.

+2.